GodfatherAce/Getting-and-Cleaning-Data-Coursera/README.md

 John Hopkins Specialization

-This repo is answer to Getting and Cleaning Data Project.
+This repo comprises of the solution to Getting and Cleaning Data Project.
 It comprises of the following things:

 Readme.md ---> Basic Read Me